 Lurasidone offers a safety advantage when compared with some other atypical antipsychotic agents.
-Treatment with lurasidone has a decreased risk of metabolic side effects such as hypercholesterolemia, hyperlipidemia, hyperglycemia, and weight gain when compared to risperidone, quetiapine, and olanzapine.
+Treatment with lurasidone has a decreased risk of metabolic side effects such as hypercholesterolemia, hyperlipidemia, hyperglycemia, and weight gain compared to risperidone, quetiapine, and olanzapine.

 Lurasidone offers a similar adverse effects profile in patients with bipolar depression.
 The most common side effects observed were nausea, akathisia, headache, extrapyramidal, and sedation.
 There have been reports that lurasidone causes a 7% increase in baseline body weight.
-More clinical trials need to be conducted to establish the safety and tolerability of long term use of lurasidone in patients with bipolar depression.
+More clinical trials need to be conducted to establish the safety and tolerability of long-term use of lurasidone in patients with bipolar depression.

 Examples of potent CYP3A4 inhibitors are clarithromycin, ritonavir, indinavir, ketoconazole, itraconazole, and grapefruit juice.